-1. Is guilty of fraud or deceit in procuring or attempting to procure a license

-2. Is guilty of a crime involving moral turpitude or of gross immorality that would tend to bring reproach upon the EMS profession

-3. Is unfit or incompetent due to the use of alcohol, or is addicted to the use of habit-forming drugs to such an extent as to render the licensee unsafe or unreliable
+- 1. Is guilty of fraud or deceit in procuring or attempting to procure a license - 2.
+Is guilty of a crime involving moral turpitude or of gross immorality that would tend to bring reproach upon the EMS profession - 3.
+Is unfit or incompetent due to the use of alcohol, or is addicted to the use of habit-forming drugs to such an extent as to render the licensee unsafe or unreliable

-5. Is guilty of unprofessional conduct of a character likely to deceive, defraud, or injure the public in matters pertaining to health

-6. Has willfully or repeatedly violated any of the provisions of this act

-8. Has been convicted of any violation of a Federal or State law relating to controlled substances

-11. Has been court martialed or disciplined or administratively discharged by the military
+- 4. Is mentally incompetent - 5.
+Is guilty of unprofessional conduct of a character likely to deceive, defraud, or injure the public in matters pertaining to health - 6.
+Has willfully or repeatedly violated any of the provisions of this act - 7.
+Has been convicted of a felony - 8.
+Has been convicted of any violation of a Federal or State law relating to controlled substances - 9.
+Has any other reasons authorized by law - 10.
+Has been placed on a State and/or Federal abuse registry - 11.
+Has been court martialed or disciplined or administratively discharged by the military